80S Series Seminars

 Alvin L. Crumbliss, Ph.D.
 (Northwestern University) is a University Distinguished Service Professor of Chemistry.
 His teaching and research interests include inorganic biochemistry, metals in biology, inorganic chemistry, and biochemistry of iron.

-Music as Mirror, Mediator and Prophet (CZ, SS, CCI, R)
+Music and Mirror, Mediator and Prophet (CZ, SS, CCI, R)

 This course investigates the ways in which music serves as a mirror, a mediator and a prophet in societies undergoing political and social transitions.
 It explores how history is reflected, the present is expressed and the future is envisioned through music.